LaurentVeyssier/Machine-translation-English-French-with-Deep-neural-Network/README.md

 # Encoder-Decoder RNN architecture

 The Encoder-Decoder LSTM is a recurrent neural network designed to address sequence-to-sequence problems, sometimes called seq2seq.
+LSTM (Long short-term memory) is a type of recurrent neural network that allows long-term dependencies in a sequence to persist in the network by using "forget" and "update" gates.
+It is one of the primary architectures for modeling any sequential data generation process.
 One modeling concern that makes these problems challenging is that the length of the input and output sequences may vary.
 Given that there are multiple input time steps and multiple output time steps, this form of problem is referred to as many-to-many type sequence prediction problem.

 The Encoder-Decoder LSTM was developed for natural language processing problems where it demonstrated state-of-the-art performance, specifically in the area of text translation called statistical machine translation.
 The innovation of this architecture is the use of a fixed-sized internal representation in the heart of the model that input sequences are read to and output sequences are read from.
 For this reason, the method may be referred to as sequence embedding.